A Survey on Deep Hashing Methods

 However, the recall of selecting a single hash bucket as a candidate set will be relatively low.
 Two methods are usually adopted to overcome this problem.
 The first method is to select some buckets that are close to the target bucket at the same time.
 The second method is to independently create multiple different hash tables according to different hash codes.
 Then we can select the corresponding target bucket from each hash table.

 Hash code ranking is a relatively easier way than hash table lookup.
-When a query comes, we compute the Hamming distance between the query and each point in the searching dataset, then select the points with relative smaller Hamming distance as the candidates for nearest neighbor search.
+When a query comes, we compute the Hamming distance between the query and each point in the searching dataset, then select the points with relatively smaller Hamming distances as the candidates for nearest neighbor search.
 After that, a re-ranking process by the original features is usually followed to obtain the final nearest neighbor.
-Different from hash table lookup methods, hash code ranking methods prefer hash codes that preserve the similarity/distance in the original space.
+Different from hash table lookup methods, hash code ranking methods prefer hash codes that preserve the similarities or distances in the original space.